NStankovich/CST383-project-life-expectancy/readme.md

 This dataset contains 22 features, including our target variable: 'life expectancy', with up to 2938 entries per feature.

 Initial inspection revealed that the data set had several issues including missing data and possibly bad data in the form of extreme outliers.
-We began by dropping features that we determined the be unecessary and imputing missing values.
+We began by dropping features that we determined the be unnecessary and imputing missing values.
 Through data exploration, we identified potential features that could be dropped (highly correlated features in the subset of predictors) and potential features that could be included (predictors highly correlated with our target variable).

 In terms of feature engineering, we performed log transforms of the following predictors: percentage expenditure, gdp, hiv/aids and bmi.
 We replaced the original predictors with these feature engineered predictors in our third experiment.
 We did so after confirming that these transformed features were more correlated with the target variable than the original ones.